Timofey-Makhankov/Box-Plot_Maker/README.md

 1. Download the Repository as a Zip-File
 2. Unzip the Zip-File
-3. remove the example code in input.txt, add your own Number set and save
+3. remove the example code in input.txt, add your own Data set and save (atleast 10 Numbers)
 4. run Box-Plot_Maker.py

 ##### **Commands**